scotthue/live-earth-screensaver/readme.md

 ## Instructions

-1. Clone this repo
+1. Clone this repo and enter directory: `git clone https://github.com/scotthue/live-earth-screensaver.git && cd live-earth-screensaver`
-2. Install dependencies as needed (see below)
+2. Install dependencies as needed (see below), sudo may be require for some or all
+3. Make output directory: `mkdir images`
+3. Create blank log files: `touch out.log err.log`
 4. Try the Python script by running `python himawari.py` just to make sure everything's kosher.
 It should download an image.
 5. Edit your crontab (see below)
 7. Go to OS X Preferences > Desktop and Screen Saver and set your screensaver to rotate through the images contained in the `images` directory that you're writing these images to (whatever directory you made `out` point to).